logo

 Fresh Strawberries and Vanilla Ice Cream

-Stay simple and have a delicious little bowl of fresh strawberries (berries are good for you) the way we serve in Italy – sliced and dressed with lemon juice and a bit of sugar.
-If you prepare them in advance and let them rest in the fridge for a couple of hours before serving, the flavor of the berries and the lemon juice will combine with the sugar and they will taste like heaven.
-Add richness topping with vanilla ice cream and melted chocolate or chocolate syrup.
+Stay simple and have a delicious little bowl of fresh healthy strawberries the way we served in Italy – sliced and dressed with lemon juice and zest (the grated peel of the lemon, but only the yellow part) and a bit of sugar.
+If you prepare them in advance and let them rest in the fridge for a couple of hours before to serve, the flavor of the berries and the lemon will combine with the sugar and the juice will taste like heaven.
+Add richness by topping with vanilla ice cream and chocolate syrup or just grated chocolate.

 Wine:

-A white wine, such as an Italian Vermentino or even a Chardonnay, will pair well with the the antipasto and the creamy sauce of the pasta, as well as the chicken.
-Prosecco or Spumante (Italian sparkling wine) will be nice for the dessert.
+A white wine, such as an Italian Vermentino or even a Chardonnay, which will pair well with the antipasto, the creamy sauce of the pasta and the chicken.
+A Prosecco or Spumante (Italian sparkling wine) will be nice for the dessert.

 This content was written by Cinzia Aversa.
 If you wish to use this content in any manner, you need written permission.
 Contact Cinzia Aversa for details.